benoitryder/simulotter/doc/display.rst

     Close the display.
 If it is not opened an error is raised.

+  .. method:: screenshot(filename)

+    Save a PNG screenshot to a file.

   .. attribute: physics

     :class:`Physics` world to display.
 Required to start the display.